 - (a) The owner of a cannabis business permit shall not transfer ownership or control of the permit to another person or entity unless and until the transferee obtains an amendment to the permit from the City Manager stating that the transferee is now the permittee.
-Such an amendment may be obtained only if the transferee files an application with the City Manager or his/her designee in accordance with all provisions of this Article IX (as though the transferee were applying for an original cannabis business permit) accompanied by a transfer fee in an amount set by resolution of the City Manager or his/her designee determines, after hearing, in accordance with this section that the transferee passed the background check required for permittees and meets all other requirements of this Article IX. - (b) Commercial cannabis business permits issued through the grant of a transfer by the City Manager shall be valid for a period of one (1) year beginning on the day the City Manager approves the transfer of the permit.
+Such an amendment may be obtained only if the transferee files an application with the City Manager or his/her designee in accordance with all provisions of this Article IX (as though the transferee were applying for an original cannabis business permit) accompanied by a transfer fee in an amount set by resolution of the City Council (or if not set, shall be the same amount as the application fee), and the City Manager or his/her designee determines, after hearing, in accordance with this section that the transferee passed the background check required for permittees and meets all other requirements of this Article IX. - (b) Commercial cannabis business permits issued through the grant of a transfer by the City Manager shall be valid for a period of one (1) year beginning on the day the City Manager approves the transfer of the permit.
 Before the transferee's permit expires, the transferee shall apply for a renewal permit in the manner required by this Article IX. - (c) Changes in ownership of a permittee's business structure or a substantial change in the ownership of a permittee business entity (changes that result in a change of more than fifty-one percent (51%) of the original ownership), must be approved by the City Manager through the transfer process contained in this subsection (a).
-Failure to comply with this provision is grounds for permit revocation. - (d) A permittee may change the form of business entity without applying to the City Manager for a transfer of permit, provided that either:

-(1) The membership of the new business entity is substantially similar to original permit holder business entity (at least fifty-one percent (51%) of the membership is identical), or
+Failure to comply with this provision is grounds for permit revocation. - (d) A permittee may change the form of business entity without applying to the City Manager for a transfer of permit, provided that either: - (1) The membership of the new business entity is substantially similar to original permit holder business entity (at least fifty-one percent (51%) of the membership is identical), or